RayCxggg/blog/content/posts/LeetCode.md

 hidePagination: true
 ---

-Lately, I’ve been using LeetCode to prepare for an internship and was surprised by how much the C++ standard has evolved since I studied it as an undergraduate.
-It’s fascinating to revisit C++ and explore the new features and improvements.
+Lately, I've been using LeetCode to prepare for an internship and was surprised by how much the C++ standard has evolved since I studied it as an undergraduate.
+It's fascinating to revisit C++ and explore the new features and improvements.

 ## Data Structures